pripky/Pulpnet_240221/README.md

 ### Pages Scraped:

-Here are the sources used to gather the data from:
+Here are the sources used to gather the data from-

 #### Institute Counselling Service (ICS)
 - [FAQ](https://www.iitk.ac.in/counsel/faq.php)